JFreemanActiveCampaign/AcUtils/README.md

 Usage `pull-request <tracking-branch>`

 Pushes your changes and opens a PR directly in github.
-A default tracking-branch can be defined by exporting the `$CURRENT_BRANCH` variable in your .bashrc
+A default tracking-branch can be defined by putting `export CURRENT_BRANCH="version-8.3"` in your .bash_profile

 ## jira-id